First-Year Applicants

 3. Problem-Solving Journey Map

-- How did you evaluate the results of your process?
+- How did you evaluate your results?

 4. Statement of Intent